When I was 15, I met a group of friends whom I wanted to reach out to. However, to my surprise, I ended up being influenced by them.

 I subconsciously believed that Normal (Academic) students can only do so much in their studies or go so far in life.

-But after knowing God personally and walking with Him every day, my hope was based on the fact that God has a brilliant future for me (Jeremiah 29:11)!
+But after knowing God personally and walking with Him every day, my hope is based on the fact that God has a brilliant future for me (Jeremiah 29:11).

-I worked hard not to prove myself nor to get to the top, but to do my part while trusting that God will accomplish His purpose for my life.
+I work hard not to prove myself nor to get to the top, but to do my part while trusting that God will accomplish His purpose for my life.

 I have seen God’s hand over my life since that day I accepted Jesus as my Lord and Saviour.